ianmcvann/FurfskyRemastered/README.md

 ## Optional but highly recommended

 Since many of the menus are not implemented, you may want to use [Default Dark Mode](https://modrinth.com/resourcepack/default-dark-mode) alongside this pack.
 I think it looks way better.
+If you do, be sure that this pack is still above it.

 ## Includes:
 - Inventory